ONSITE • REMOTE • CLOUD

 Once the inject time is over, the One eSecurity exercise leader discusses with the participants the actions and decisions that were taken and gives recommendations according to best practice.
 During the exercise, One eSecurity staff will document the decisions and actions of the teams, in order to write a final report on the effectiveness of the company’s response.

-A final report that contains the analysis, recommendations, and conclusions of the exercise will be delivered to the client according to each of the phases of the incident response:
+A final report that contains the analysis, lessons learned, recommendations, and conclusions of the exercise will be delivered to the client according to each of the phases of the incident response:

 • Detection